Video: How the Pacefeeder works

 Welcome to the Pacefeeder monthly blog, where we aim to keep you updated on new and exciting news about the Pacefeeder, equine health trends and how the slow hay feeder can help benefit your equine.

-What is the Pacefeeder?
+What is Pacefeeder?

-Get in touch today
+Get in Touch